 sudden mood or behavioral changes

-If you have any of these symptoms, see a doctor right away or call 911.
+If your child has any of these symptoms, see a doctor right away or call

 How Is a Stroke Diagnosed?

-If stroke is suspected, a doctor will probably want the person to have one or more
+If stroke is suspected, a doctor will probably want the child to have one or more

 of these tests:

 magnetic resonance imaging

 (MRI): a safe and painless test that uses magnets, radio waves, and computer technology

 to produce very good pictures of internal body parts, such as the brain

 magnetic resonance angiography (MRA): an MRI of specific arteries